sderosiaux/every-single-day-i-tldr/README.md

-Her, I list every article, blog post, page, video I read or watch and find interesting.
+Here, I list every article, blog post, page, video I read or watch and find interesting.
 I add a little description for me to find it later, or as a TLDR.

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel: